-The presumption regarding California martial property is that the “community” owns all pension rights attributable to employment by a spouse during their marriage.
+The presumption regarding California marital property is that the “community” owns all pension rights attributable to employment by a spouse during their marriage.
 This includes all pension rights acquired during marriage that survive the discharge or voluntary termination of the employee.
 The apportionment of a pension plan must be done in a fair and reasonable manner relative to the contributions.
 Again, the pension community interest is community property.

 The Time Rule